Le Turzon and the ruins of Saint-Marcel de Crussol

 Description of the walk

-At the northern exit of the hamlet of Château Rouge, head towards Saint-Georges-les-Bains and park immediately on the right along the road.
+At the northern exit of the hamlet of Château Rouge, head towards Saint-Georges-les-Bains and park immediately on the right-hand side of the road.

 (S/E) Head to the banks of Lac du Turzon and follow the path to the right.
-Please note, there are no signposts along the entire route: follow the map carefully and push through where necessary if brambles seem to be blocking the path.
-You’ll come out onto Chemin de Chausson and turn left to cross the small bridge over the Turzon.
+Please note, there are no signposts along the entire route: follow the map carefully and push through the undergrowth if brambles seem to be blocking the path.
+You’ll come out onto Chemin de Chausson; turn left to cross the small bridge over the Turzon.

 (1) Head right towards the Turzon estate.
-Turn left and follow the track to the first junction.
+Turn left and follow the track to the junction with another track called Chemin de Vitaterne.

-(3) Walk a few steps to the left, then take the path on the right overlooking the Turzon.
-After negotiating the left-hand bend, make a short detour to the right to see the magnificent waterfall.
+(3) Continue along this track overlooking the Turzon.
+After negotiating the left-hand bend, take a short detour to the right to see the magnificent waterfall.

 (4) Retrace your steps and rejoin the route to the right.